AlexCherrypi/strompi3_poweroff_on_battperc/README.md

 Rebooting the RaspberryPi when the Strompi3 looses power and reaches specified battery percentage

-There is also a version to reboot with the shutdown.py script as a systemd service:
+There is also a version to reboot with the shutdown.py script as a systemd service as described in https://strompi.joy-it.net/en/helpdesk/252